TeenyCloud/TeenyCloud.github.io/_posts/2023-01-16-git-hitchhiker-guide.md

 	new file:   newFile.txt
 ```

-Staged (or added) changes can be unstaged before the commit is done.
-This is done thanks to the `git reset` operation.

-    $ git reset <file>

-_Note_: _if you are careful, you noticed that in the previous status display, git told to use `git reset HEAD <file>` to unstaged.
-If omitted, HEAD is implied.
-We will discuss about HEAD later._
+Staged changes can be unstaged if needed.
+See the [Undoing Changes](#undoing-changes) section below for details on unstaging files and discarding changes.

 #### Interactive Staging